FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_singles/1974-01-25-ma-hes-making-eyes-at-me.md

 image: /assets/images/singles/ma-hes-making-eyes-at-me/ma-hes-making-eyes-at-me-uk.jpg
 categories: [Discography, Singles]
 ---

-Ma!
-(He's Making Eyes At Me) is the first single released by Lena Zavaroni.
-It was released shortly after her third appearance on Opportunity Knocks.

 <figure class="fig3">
 <h3 id="chart"><a href="#chart">UK Official Singles Chart Top 50 Positions For The Single</a></h3>